yukikitayama/leetcode-python/note/python.md

 print(c1 == c2)  # False
 ```

+## OrderedDict()

+- `OrderedDict` preserves the order in which the keys are inserted.
+It's not about sorting by key to be ordered.
+- So `OrderedDict` should be used with `DICTIONARY.items()` and `DICTIONARY.values()` to iterate to make use of an
+  inserted order.
+- Regular Python dictionary does not track the order of insertion, so iterating the keys gives in an arbitrary order.

 ## Stack

 - Use stack when you wanna delay processing the current data later